Section Six: You May Be Entitled To More Than Just Workers’ Compensation Benefits

 Clarifications have been made by the Courts in regard to the Americans with Disabilities Act, in that a disability must affect the person’s activities of daily living.
 Also, an accommodation does not have to be provided if such accommodation would violate the seniority rights of other workers, whether through the collective bargaining process or an employer’s seniority system.
 If you believe that you may have rights under the Americans with Disabilities Act, you should contact an attorney experienced in this area of the law.

-The Family and Medical Leave Act provides employees with up to 12 weeks of unpaid leave during any 12-month period for the birth of a child, the adoption of a child, the acceptance of a child for foster care, to care for a spouse, child or immediate family member who suffers from a serious health condition, or for your inability to work due to a serious health condition.
-Serious health conditions are defined as any condition requiring either inpatient care at a hospital or two or more treatments by any healthcare provider.
+The Family and Medical Leave Act provides employees with up to 12 weeks of unpaid leave during any 12-month period for the birth of a child, the adoption of a child, the acceptance of a child for foster care, to care for a spouse, child or parent who suffers from a serious health condition, or for your inability to work due to a serious health condition.
+Serious health conditions are defined as any condition requiring either inpatient care at a hospital or inability to work and two or more treatments by any healthcare provider.